broughtong/car-detector/README.md

 The origal page is here https://github.com/cavayangtao/lanoising And a mirror is provided here: https://github.com/broughtong/lanoising Copy the models into supervisor/lanoising/models/

-Run the lanoising weather simulator in supervisor/lanoising/lanoising.py
+Run the lanoising weather simulator in supervisor/lanoising/lanoising.py I dumped the conda environment into the env.yaml file You can load it with conda create -f env.yaml

 Run supervisor/annotator_mask.py to create annotations.
 Run supervisor/datasetDivision.py to break the images into training/testing/evaluation subset by rosbag (all bags with gt go to eval)